 A GIFT OF GRATITUDE

 No other charity has such a powerful mission as health care, whose charge is caring for everyone in the community from their first breath to their last.
-Gifts to Cuyuna Regional Medical Center’s Charitable Fund support the most critical needs for health care in our area and specific projects that might not otherwise be implemented because of limited resources.
+Gifts to Cuyuna Regional Medical Center’s Foundation support the most critical needs for health care in our area and specific projects that might not otherwise be implemented because of limited resources.
 Dollars donated touch thousands of patients and families each year.
-The CRMC Charitable Fund supports three key initiatives, the Courage Cabinet which offers financial assistance to cancer patients; Because of Brandon that provides support to diabetes patients; and Hospice, which supports end-of-life care.
-The Fund also supports the vital needs of the medical campus: including equipment and technology to advance patient care, staff programs, and education that promote the health and well-being of its patients and the people in the area.
+Our charity, the CRMC Foundation supports three key initiatives, the Courage Cabinet which offers financial assistance to cancer patients; Because of Brandon that provides support to diabetes patients; and Hospice, which supports end-of-life care.
+Our charity also supports the vital needs of the medical campus: including equipment and technology to advance patient care, staff programs, and education that promote the health and well-being of its patients and the people in the area.
 Funds are obtained through individual donations, grants, and community events.
-Financial donations to CRMC’s Charitable Fund have a direct and lasting impact on your family, friends, and neighbors.
+Financial donations to CRMC’s Foundation have a direct and lasting impact on your family, friends, and neighbors.

 KEY AREAS OF FUNDING